tcw/lein-create-template/README.md

 ## Usage

-In alpha state!!

-Under construction, not yet on clojars!
+Not yet on clojars!

-Put `[lein-create-template "0.1.0"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-create-template 0.1.0`.
+This plugin needs Leiningen 2.x

+Navigate to the root path of your Leiningen skeleton project

     $ lein create-template <new template name>

-Will create a folder on the root of your Leiningen project.
+The command will create a folder on the root of your Leiningen project.
-The folder will be assigned the name you provided and will contain a Leiningen template project of your skeleton project.
+The folder will be assigned the new template name you provided and will contain a Leiningen template project of your skeleton project.

+Move the template project folder to the destination of choice.

+At the root of your new template project execute the following command.

+    $ lein install

+You can now use your new template by executing

+    $ lein new <you new template name> <your new project name>

 ## License